XTC-02: Development

 In 2022, the first images of the XTC-02 prototype surfaced on Vietnamese defense forums and social media and were subsequently collated by outlets such as Army Recognition.
 At that stage the vehicle was still an early demonstrator: public disclosures focused on its amphibious 4×4 layout and troop-carrying role, while detailed information on the weapons fit, protection level, and onboard electronics remained scarce.
-This prototype features higher ground clearance and a V-shaped hull to enhance mine protection.
+This prototype features higher ground clearance for emphasized mine protection.

 Over the next two years, the platform appears to have undergone iterative testing and refinement—centered on hull sealing for riverine operations, internal layout for rapid troop egress, and options for a roof-mounted weapon station.
 By 2025, the General Department of Defence Industry presented the XTC-02 openly in Hanoi during A80 rehearsals and the September 2 national celebrations.
 This marked the vehicle’s first broad public debut, with domestic media releasing initial key technical-tactical figures and imagery of operational configurations.
 The showcase positioned the XTC-02 as part of Vietnam’s broader push to localize armored mobility solutions tailored to the country’s river-delta and marshland terrain, while signaling a pathway for future variants—such as command, medical, or remote weapon station–equipped versions—based on a common amphibious chassis.